JayaniLakshika/Monash_PhD_thesis/chapters/03-chap3.pdf.md

 The `geom_hexgrid()` function introduces a custom `ggplot2` layer designed for visualizing hexagonal grid on a provided set of bin centroids.

-To display the complete grid, users should supply all available bin centroids (Figure \@ref(fig:geom-outputs-pdf)a).
+To display the complete grid, users should supply all available bin centroids (@fig-geom-outputs-pdf a).

 ::: {.cell}